Government of Missouri: Legislative branch

-The legislative branch consists of the state legislature, which is the Missouri General Assembly.
-Like 48 of the other 50 states, it is bicameral & comprises a 163-member House of Representatives (the lower house) and a 34-member Senate.
+The legislative branch consists of the state legislature, which is the Missouri General Assembly; it is bicameral & comprises a 163-member House of Representatives (the lower house) and a 34-member Senate.
 Members of both houses are subject to term limits: Senators are limited to two four-year terms, and representatives to four two-year terms; a limit of 8 years for members of both houses.
 The state constitution provides that "The general assembly shall meet on the first Wednesday after the first Monday in January following each general election. ..The general assembly shall reconvene on the first Wednesday after the first Monday of January after adjournment at midnight on May thirtieth of the preceding year."
 As a part-time legislature, compensation is low, and most senators and representatives hold jobs outside their legislative duties.
-State legislators are paid $31,351 per legislative year.
+As of 2024, state legislators receive an annual salary of $40,000, as set by the Missouri Citizens’ Commission on Compensation for Elected Officials.
 The General Assembly meets at the Missouri State Capitol in Jefferson City.

 Executive branch

 The executive branch is laid out in Article IV of the state constitution.
 It is headed by the governor of Missouri.
 The governor is charged with executing the laws of the state.
 The governor is elected a four-year term and can serve two terms and must be at least 30 years of age, a Missouri resident for at least 10 years, and a U.S. citizen for at least 15 years before holding office.
+He can also appoint members of the Cabinet of Missouri.
 There is also the Lieutenant Governor of Missouri, required to have the same qualifications as the governor, who is an ex officio president of the state Senate.
 The lieutenant governor is allowed to debate any and all questions before the Senate as a whole and may cast the deciding ballot in case of a tie.
 Additionally, the lieutenant governor assumes the office of governor in case of the governor's death, resignation, or incapacitation.
 Missouri voters also elect the heads of several executive departments: the Missouri Attorney General, Missouri Secretary of State, State Treasurer of Missouri, and the State Auditor of Missouri.
 The requirements for holding these offices are the same as those for the governor, but only the State Treasurer has term limits similar to the governor.